rciorba/devrandom.ro/blog/wip-2019-11-verified-fakes.md

 Zinc filled a very specific need at Presslabs: Geographic Load Balancig

-When someone looks up the domain for a client's site, we want them to get back the IP of a geographically close CDN server, for low latency.
+When someone looks up the domain for a client's site, we want them to get back the IP of a geographically close CDN server, to keep everythig fast.
 AWS already provides Policy Routed Records for this, but at a price that would make it hard to justify for your average Wordpress site in search of hosting.
 But, the building blocks of these Policy Routed Records are available in the Route 53 api so anyone can roll their own.
 That's what Zinc is DIY roll-your-own policy routed records using Route53.

 # How do we go about testing this?